ethereum/go-ethereum/docs/_getting-started/index.md

 print(in_ether)

 ```
-This returns the balance in ether ():
+This returns the balance in ether:

 ```terminal